Davidsirui/How-to-write-a-paper-for-your-open-source-project/README.md

 # Awesome-Examples of how to write a good paper for an AI open-source project
 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-A curated, but incomplete, list of game AI resources on **multi-agent** learning.
+A curated, but incomplete, list of excellent writing samples on **open-source** AI project.

 If you want to contribute to this list, please feel free to send a pull request.
 Also you can contact [sirui_ding@outlook.com](mailto:sirui_ding@outlook.com).